Thank you for considering The BMJ as the right place for your article.

 This section is designed to help doctors across all grades and specialties test their knowledge and reflect on their practice for continuing medical education.

 Endgames articles are based on genuine clinical scenarios.
 Patient consent must be provided using the BMJ’s consent form.
-At least one author must be a specialist in a field relevant to the topic and all authors must satisfy our strict competing interest criteria for authors of education articles.
+At least one author must be a specialist (consultant or equivalent) in a field relevant to the topic and all authors must satisfy our strict competing interest criteria for authors of education articles.
 The online competing interests form must be completed by all authors prior to submission.
 To avoid duplication of large paragraphs of text from textbooks or journals, we ask authors to provide a signed originality of work attestation form.

 Please check our archive as we do not repeat topics within 3 years.
 We only consider common topics rather than clinical rarities and are unlikely to accept an article if the prevalence of the condition is less than 1/100 000 in the population.
 This includes very rare complications of common diseases, which may be more suitable for BMJ’s Case Reports journal.
 We consider hospital and community based scenarios providing the content is generalisable.
 We do not publish articles if the patient management is controversial.
 If you wish to inquire about the suitability of a particular case for Endgames please complete this form.